GENI-NSF/geni-tools/README-stitching.txt

  actual reservations at aggregates.
 For testing only.
  - `--scsURL <url>`: URL at which the Stitching Computation Service runs.
 Use the default.
+ - `--ionRetryIntervalSecs <# seconds>`: # of seconds to sleep between reservation attempts at ION or another DCN based aggregate.
+Default is 600 (10 minutes), to allow routers to reset.

 == Tips and Details ==
  - Create a single GENI v3 request RSpec for all aggregates you want linked